Early Childhood Preschool through Kindergarten

 Features of our program:

-- Whole foods and grains are provided at mealtimes.
+Whole foods and grains are provided at snack times.
+Parents provide their child's lunch.

-- A rural setting that allows for expansive play outside and gardening as part of the daily and weekly routines.
+A rural setting on 6 1/2 acres of woods and meadows that allows for expansive play outside and gardening as part of the daily and weekly routines.

 Submit an Application for Admissions with a non-refundable $50 application fee to Prairie Moon Waldorf School.